mtl1979/isplitter/README.md

 Image Splitter should build without changes under Windows with Microsoft Visual C++ 2010-2015 and Qt 4.8-4.8.7.
-It should also build with minimal changes under most Linux distributions with Qt4 and Qt3Support development packages installed.
+It should also build with minimal changes under most Linux distributions with Qt4 development packages installed.